Online Meetings

 Our practice of the Twelve Step program of recovery to achieve sexual and emotional sobriety.

-were originally formulated by Bill W., a co-founder of Alcoholics Anonymous, in 1938 . . .
-Their timelessness after half a century, and their applicability to a different specific addiction such as ours, are tributes to their psychological and spiritual insight and to the high quality of their .
+The Twelve Steps were originally formulated by Bill W., a co-founder of Alcoholics Anonymous, in 1938 . . .
+Their timelessness after half a century, and their applicability to a different specific addiction such as ours, are tributes to their psychological and spiritual insight and to the high quality of their writing.
 One thing is clear.
 The Twelve Steps, as originally set forth in Alcoholics Anonymous, do provide a comprehensive and thorough approach to the problem of dealing with addiction, including sex and love addiction.
-Our for the efforts of the early A.A. pioneers is very great.
+Our gratitude for the efforts of the early A.A. pioneers is very great.
 Our expression of it must necessarily fall far short of sufficiently honoring their tremendous achievements.

 Sex and Love Addicts Anonymous, p 66 and 67.